 I am an Associate Professor of Political Science at the University of Copenhagen and Center for Social Data Science.
-I am also a faculty research affiliate at the Center for Social Media and Politics at NYU, where I was a post-doc after receiving my PhD from the University of Toronto.
+I am also a faculty research affiliate at the Center for Social Media and Politics at NYU, where I was a post-doctoral researcher.
 I research political behavior, social media, and quantitative methods.

 Gendered Perceptions and the Costs of Political Toxicity: Experimental Evidence from Politicians and Citizens in Four Democracies